hybridgroup/gopherconeu-2024/drone/minidrone/README.md

 - i, k, j, l control moving up, down, turning counter clockwise, and clockwise
 - t, g, f, h control front flip, back flip, left flip, right flip
 - r stop all movement on the minidrone to allow it to simply hover

+## What now?

+Try adding some new features to the https://github.com/hybridgroup/tinygo-mip repo.
+There are a number of interesting unimplemented API functions to explore!